Keyboard shortcuts

 php_shield:

-enabled: false # watch php_events.log for PHP Shield alerts
+enabled: false # watch the PHP Shield event log for alerts

 # --- Reputation ---